bess-cater/ARMemory/README.md

 # ARMemory
 Memories retrieval using Multimodal LLM with Hololens 2.

-This syetem developed for deployment on Hololens 2 device
+This system developed for deployment on Hololens 2 device

 1) Captures images from user's field of view and stores the descriptions of them generated with LLM in a vector database;